john-hartley/GoCardless.Api/README.md

 There is no documentation whatsoever at the moment beyond this readme.

 These are the 3 major areas that need addressing before this client can be considered beta.
-There is also currently no support for partner integrations.
-However, this will be addressed once the above items have been completed.